nilearn/nilearn/doc/building_blocks/searchlight.rst

 In Nilearn's :func:`nilearn.mass_univariate.permuted_ols` function, we permute a parametric t-test.
 Unlike F-test, a t-test can be signed (*one-sided test*), that is both the absolute value and the sign of an effect are considered.
-Thus, only positive (resp. negative) effects can be focused on.
+Thus, only positive effects can be focused on.
 It is still possible to perform a two-sided test equivalent to a permuted F-test by setting the argument `two_sided_test` to `True`.
 In the example above, we do perform a two-sided